 DESCRIPTION: This run is characterized by several class III rapids formed by bedrock features and boulders through a nice canyon section.
 This canyon starts just downstream of the Douglas Fir Campground.
 As you reach Glacier Creek approximately 1.5 miles into the run the river spreads out across broad gravel bars.
 The rapids loose their punch but its still a beautiful river.
-If you're here mainly for the rapids in the canyon section then you can use the access point at the next Highway 542 Bridge as your take-out (the 4.5 mile run), or if you wish to continue through more class II gravel bar rapids (the full 8 mile run) then continue on to the milepost 27 access.
-Stay alert for logs on this run as it is not uncommon to have them completely blocking the channel.
+If you're here mainly for the rapids in the canyon section then you can exit the river at Gallop Creek and make your way up the trail to the town of Glacier.
+Most continue on downstream to the access point at Warnick Bridge where Highway 542 Bridge crosses the river (the 4.5 mile run), and enjoy a couple class II rapids and opportunities to explore the fossil beds on river right.
+Continuing on past Warnick Bridge the river opens up into a wider valley with some spectacular views of Mt.
+Baker and more class II.
+The take-out for the full 8 mile run is milepost 27.
+Stay alert for logs on this lower segment of the run as it is not uncommon to have them completely blocking the channel.

 ACCESS: Access continues to be a challenge on the North Fork Nooksack.
 While the put-in is located on Forest Service land, there is no formal take-out.
 This run is approximately 30 miles from Bellingham, east of the town of Maple Falls on Highway 542.
 As you make the drive towards Mt.
 Baker, the traditional take-out for this run is in the vicinity of Highway 542 milepost 27.
-Access points in this area are all on private property and there is a clear need for public access.
+Access points in this area are all on private property, with the exception of a small parcel of DNR land that could offer some opportunities, and there is a clear need for public access.
 At mile 26.9 there is a paved drive (gated) that leads into a good site that outfitters have used.
 At mile 27.0 (upstream side of the milepost marker) there is another site which has also been used by outfitters.
 Both of these sites are closed off to the public and offer no parking unless you have the key.
 Some have used the access at mile 27.2 which has space for a car off the highway.

 The next potential access is at the Highway 542 Warnick Bridge at mile 30.9.
 Parking near the bridge is limited but there is some shoulder space a short distance from the bridge.
 A good option is to pull out at mile 30.7 where there is a small parking area off the road on downstream river right.
-A gate prevents vehicles from driving on the old railroad grade (owned by the County) but you can hike back up towards the bridge where a good eddy and beach on the downstream river right side of the bridge provides good access.
-These lands along river right are owned by Whatcom Land Trust.
-Some have also secured permission to access the river through the private land on river left.
+A gate prevents vehicles from driving on the old railroad grade (owned by the County and identified for future trail development) but you can hike back up towards the bridge where a good eddy and beach on the downstream river right side of the bridge provides good access.

 For those who wish to access the river at the end of the canyon section the best access is Bourne St. located at mile 33.2 in Glacier.
 You can take this street down towards the river and an access trail downstream of the confluence where Gallop Creek joins the North Fork Nooksack.
 This is the preferred access during the most sensitive time of salmon spawning (mid August to mid October) and paddlers are requested to use this access during that time which avoids the best salmon habitat located in lower gradient sections downstream.